Public Art Masterplan and Policies

 Arts Advisory Group

-The AAG meets at least four times per year.
+The AAG meets four to six times per year.
 Developers are encouraged to contact the City to confirm scheduled meeting dates and requirements.

 Developers wishing to submit concepts for review by the AAG should refer to and develop their project in alignment with the Public Art Masterplan, liaise with the City’s Arts Officer in advance and provide an electronic copy of all documents listed in the Public Art Toolkit Appendix C: Artwork Concept Application at least 10 working days prior to the meeting to ensure inclusion on the agenda.

-The AAG’s voting membership consists of up to three elected members (nominated by Council) and up to four arts industry professionals and up to two community representative members.
+The AAG’s voting membership consists of elected members (nominated by Council), arts industry professionals and community representative members.
 Industry professionals and community members are recruited through an expressions of interest process.

 Policy P101 – Public Art and Art Collections